• Home

 Will the show be inside or outside?

 The show will be inside.
 There is a swamp cooler and we will have fans to help keep the animals comfortable.
+It is the exhibitor’s responsibility to bring fans, misters, or other items to enjoy the day.

 Who are the judges for the rabbits?